Waterfoot, East Renfrewshire: Development

 The Glasgow Southern Orbital road (part of the A726) passes just to the south of Waterfoot.

-The village lies on the west bank of the White Cart Water, and the original settlement grew up around a farm, mill and smithy.
+The village lies on the west bank of the White Cart Water, and the original settlement grew up around a farm, mill (Dripps Mill) and smithy.
 One early record of the village is in Timothy Pont's maps of Scotland (1583–1596).

 Waterfoot today is purely residential in character, having expanded as a commuter dormitory village, primarily in the latter half of the 20th century.
 The 2011 census reported that Waterfoot had a population of 1,280.
-There was some controversy in 2012 when East Renfrewshire Council wanted to sell Waterfoot Park to the housebuilder CALA Homes so that they could build 29 homes.
-A new park, Inky Pink Park, was created using funds provided by CALA to mitigate for the loss of Waterfoot Park when it was built on.
+There was some controversy in 2012 when East Renfrewshire Council wanted to sell Waterfoot Park to the housebuilder Cala Homes so that they could build 29 homes.
+A new park, Inky Pink Park, was created using funds provided by Cala to mitigate for the loss of Waterfoot Park when it was built on.

 Notable people

 Winifred Drinkwater, the world's first female commercial airline pilot, was born in Waterfoot on 11 April 1913.
+Neil Munro, Scottish author, lived in Waterfoot during the early years of the 20th Century.